 Blocks in Reserve may not Fire, Engage, or take hits in Round 1.
-They enter the Battle and in Round 2, unless a General Retreat has been ordered.
-7.3
+They enter the Battle and are revealed at the start of Round 2.

-Artillery blocks in Reserve may NOT Fire in Round 2 and Round 3, except for a block benefiting from the Well-positioned Artillery event.
-7.97
+IMPORTANT: Artillery blocks in Reserve may NOT Fire in Rounds 2 and 3 unless they are benefiting from the Wellpositioned Artillery event (see 8.97).